 6. Judge a “miscellaneous unusual character” produce competition

 Yup, that’s really a thing!
-Categories include largest sunflower, funny shaped lemon, largest beet, longest ear of corn, largest apple, longest carrot, largest turnip and many more!
+Categories include the largest sunflower, funny shaped lemon, largest beet, the longest ear of corn, largest apple, longest carrot, largest turnip and many more!

 7. Go to Cattlemen’s Day at the fair

-The craft beer beer is making has lots of people giving home brewed beer a shot!
-Amber lagers, English Pale Ales, Porters and Stouts, Wheat and Rye Beer, Mead, Cider, or Perry- whatever your brew, put it up to the test at Ventura County Fair‘s amateur beer contest.
+The craft beer is making has lots of people giving the home-brewed beer a shot!
+Amber lagers, English Pale Ales, Porters and Stouts, Wheat and Rye Beer, Mead, Cider, or Perry- whatever your brew, put it up to the test at Ventura County Fair’s amateur beer contest.
 The Best Beer prize will be judged by aroma, appearance, flavor, mouthfeel, and overall appearance.
 Bragging rights included!

 9. Churn your own butter